 “Well, that shit’s unique,” CSI Pat said, pointing at the wall and looking at the man in the suit.
 “Something Satanic?”

 “Latin,” spoke the voices of both Emily and the man in the suit, in unison.
 The two made eye contact for the first time.
-Emily was immediately a little intimidated.
+Emily felt slight when their eyes met.

 “Ah, Intern knows Latin?”
 Pat said, now kneeling next to the body, snapping pictures of the woman’s corpse from multiple angles with an antiquated handheld digital camera, which seemed circa 2004.
 “Looks like we got the smart kid,” he said to the man in the suit.